 - enter business and storage premises without a warrant at any time if they reasonably believe that dealing in scrap metal is being carried on at that time

 - seek a search warrant from a magistrate to monitor compliance with the Act and the Regulations.

-New offences support the scrap metal laws.
-The new offences include:
+Offences support the scrap metal laws.
+These include:

 - buying or selling scrap metal for cash (200 penalty units)